mnot/I-D/uri-get-off-my-lawn/draft.md

 Applications SHOULD NOT directly specify the syntax of queries, as this can cause operational difficulties for deployments that do not support a particular form of a query.

 Extensions MUST NOT specify the format or semantics of queries.
-In particular, extensions MUST NOT assume that all HTTP(S) resources are capable of accepting queries in the format defined by
-{{HTML4}}, Section 17.13.4.

 URI Fragment Identifiers
 ------------------------